 Therapy vs. Coaching vs. EAP: A Decision Guide for Senior Professionals

-When you’re driven and ambitious, knowing where to turn for support can feel confusing — especially when therapy, coaching, and Employee Assistance Programs all promise different paths forward.
-In my work with clients like Maya, I see how this confusion wears on you.
+When you’re driven and ambitious, knowing where to turn for support can feel confusing.
+Especially when therapy, coaching, and Employee Assistance Programs all promise different paths forward.
+In my work with clients like Monique, I see how this confusion wears on you.
 This guide cuts through the noise, helping senior professionals and HR leaders make clear, compassionate decisions that fit your unique challenges and goals.

 - Understanding Therapy: Healing and Insight